Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Thanks, Lee.
 See you shortly."
 Lucy ended the call then turned and cocked her hip to plant a hand on it and grin at Lewis. "*Bad* timing for you."

 Lewis sighed and rested his head back.
-"For both of us, you mean… I mean… we’ve got t—"
+"For both of us, you mean...
+I mean... we’ve got t—"

 She shook her head.
 "We *don’t* have time, baby."

-"...Uuuurgh…"
+"...Uuuurgh..."

 She untied him and went to grab her uniform.
 "Just think of it as orgasm denial play."